VIB-CCB-BioIT/VSC_docs/using_vsc_in_VScode.md

     <img width="646" alt="image" src="https://github.com/user-attachments/assets/317f68df-465a-4040-b5fb-5557f006f18f" style="border: 2px solid grey;">

-7. Launch VS Code and click the blue remote-connect button at the bottom left.
+7. Launch VS Code and click the blue remote-connect button at the bottom left (make sure the extension `Remote - ssh` is installed.
 Select `connect to host` from the dropdown menu or `connect current window to host` if you don’t want to open a new VS Code window.
 If this doesn’t show up, you might have to select `ssh` in the dropdown menu first.
 See screenshots below

 <img width="1018" alt="vs_2" src="https://github.com/user-attachments/assets/957b9afe-1464-482d-9bd4-5ead8cd8b4cd" style="border: 2px solid grey;">